glav/Glav.CacheAdapter/Glav.CacheAdapter/ReadMe.txt

 ICache is what is implemented by each each cache mechanism such as memory, web, app fabric, memcached.
 It contains the raw Add/Get/Delete methods for each cache implementation.
 ICacheProvider is a more fluent API that makes use of what ever ICache implementation is configured.
-You can use either ICache or ICacheProvider, and it will use the underlying configured cache mechanism.
+You can use either ICache or ICacheProvider directly, and it will use the underlying configured cache mechanism.
 ICacheProvider is simply provided to give a more fluent API to cache usage.

 In the config file, if you set the 'CacheToUse' setting to either 'AppFabric' or 'memcached', then the 'DistributedCacheServers'